Written by Kristina Virro, R.H.N. and Registered Psychotherapist (Qualifying) of Fresh Insight for CSNN)

-DHA is the most prevalent omega-3 fatty acid in brain tissue, and deficiencies have been linked to anxiety like behaviours (4).
+DHA is the most prevalent omega-3 fatty acid in brain tissue, and deficiencies have been linked to anxiety-like behaviours (4).
 However, omega-3 fatty acids are only obtained through our diets given that we can’t produce them naturally.
 Salmon, herring, sardines, shrimp, trout, halibut, crab, tuna, grass-fed beef, and eggs (particularly those enriched with omega-3) are all amazing sources of this nutrient.
 Vegans and vegetarians can opt to consume foods like chia seeds, flaxseed oil, algal oil, walnuts, and hemp seeds while supplementing with curcumin, which has been shown to help elevate levels of enzymes involved in DHA synthesis.

 3. Limit sugar consumption.

-In a study on rodent, it was shown that sugar consumption elevated levels of a certain strain of bacteria in the gut that was not only associated with an increase in gut inflammation, but a decrease in the amount of anti-inflammatory strains of gut bacteria (5).
+In a study on rodents, it was shown that sugar consumption elevated levels of a certain strain of bacteria in the gut that was not only associated with an increase in gut inflammation, but a decrease in the amount of anti-inflammatory strains of gut bacteria (5).

 4. Increase consumption of probiotics.

 Fermented foods like kefir, sauerkraut, kimchi, tempeh, and miso all contain probiotics that help increase the number of “good bacteria” in our gut.
 The benefits of these foods lie in their antioxidant and anti-inflammatory abilities, as well as their ability to reduce intestinal permeability and improve glycemic control.
 As many clients will come to us with guts that are in poor shape, supplementing with a high-quality, potent probiotic can be very helpful.

 5. Increase consumption of fruits and vegetables, particularly non-starchy vegetables.